top of page

 The adjective 'acute' has its etymological origins in Latin.
 It is derived from the Latin word 'acutus,' which means 'sharp' or 'pointed.'
 This Latin term is related to the verb 'acuere,' which means 'to sharpen.'
 Over time, 'acutus' made its way into Old French as 'aigu,' retaining its sense of sharpness.
 In English, 'acute' was adopted to describe qualities that are sharp, intense, or severe in nature, often referring to a sudden onset or a high degree of intensity.
 Thus, the etymology of 'acute' reflects its historical association with pointed or sharp characteristics, which have been extended to describe various intense and heightened qualities in modern usage.

-Quiz: Find the meaning of acute
+Quiz: Find the meaning of the adjective acute:

 Try Again!